Text by Maxim Popenker, © 2014

 Winchester-Burton Machine Rifle with .345WMR cartridge.
 This unusual weapon has two top-mounted magazines in V-shaped configuration.

 Here’s the million dollar question: if the concept was known and found worth researching as early as 1918, why wasn’t it fielded until 1942?
-There’s no simple answer, but we can speculate to provide some reasons, as follows:
+There’s no simple answer, but we can speculate on some of the reasons:

-1) The military, especially the top ranking military personnel, is by nature quite conservative.
-And the very concept of arming every infantryman with a rifle capable of firing a full combat load of 100 rounds in about a minute was alien to many commanders who grew up during the era of bolt action rifles with magazine cut-offs.
+1) The military, especially the higher ranks, are historically quite conservative.
+The very concept of arming every infantryman with a rifle capable of firing a full combat load of 100 rounds in about a minute was quite alien to many commanders.
+The amounts of ammunition needed were astounding to those who grew up during the era of bolt action rifles with magazine cut-offs.

-2) Despite the weight and cost savings “round per round”, offered by intermediate cartridges compared with standard rifle rounds, the greatly increased expenditure of smaller rounds in fully automatic weapons would still put additional strain on manufacturing and logistical capabilities, not to mention budgets, which were drastically cut back after the end of WW1.
+2) Despite the weight and cost savings per round offered by intermediate cartridges compared with standard rifle rounds, automatic weapons greatly increased the expenditure of smaller rounds.
+This would still put additional strain on manufacturing and logistical capabilities, not to mention budgets, which were drastically cut back after the end of WW1.

 3) After WW1 machine guns were considered to be essential infantry arms, and using reduced power ammunition in machine guns was out of the question at the time.
 Therefore, this would require keeping two different rounds in the supply chain, making logistics even more complicated.

-4) Up until the mid- or late 1930s, typical targets for infantry rifle fire included – besides enemy personnel, other battlefield objects, such as horses (cavalry was still considered important by many nations), armored cars and low-flying combat aircraft.
+4) Up until the mid to late 1930’s, typical targets for infantry rifle fire included other battlefield objects besides just enemy personnel, such as horses (cavalry was still considered important by many nations), armored cars and low-flying combat aircraft.
 All of those targets are tougher than an average human being, and using reduced power ammunition against these types of targets would place troops at an obvious disadvantage.